A descendent of great cooks, I am heir to some of the best recipes ever created.

 Envision a bubbly stew thick with potatoes, homemade noodle squares, and ham.
 This Pennsylvania Dutch recipe is not a pie in the traditional sense, but rather a thick soup.
 The appearance is creamy and when ladled into deep bowls.
 It's a soul-warming comfort food for a cold winter night.

 You probably won't find this recipe in but the fewest of cookbooks.
-There are versions online but few of them represent the version used for church suppers, which are the fundraisers in this region.
-The recipe shared here is the one that was handed down through my family for a half dozen generations.
+There are versions online but few of them represent the version used for church suppers, which are the fundraisers in West Central and South Central Pennsylvania.
+The recipe shared here is the one that was handed down through my family in Bedford County, PA for a half dozen generations.
 I still make it the very same way.

 |Prep time||Cook time||Ready in||Yields|